CNAG-Biomedical-Informatics/omicsdm-documentation/docs/content/concepts/distributed-file-storage.md

 (a) The file from being shown in the files overview

-(b) The generation of a pre-signed URL for the download of the respective file.
+(b) The generation of a pre-signed URL for the download of the respective file